SmartOysters/saferme-api/README.md

 Following details provided on the [authentication](https://github.com/SaferMe/saferme-api-docs/blob/master/005_authentication.md) doc page.

 `$installationId` is requested to be `something-unique-for-this-client-this-app-and-this-api-key`.
 We generated this value at [random.org](https://www.random.org/strings/?num=10&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new), and select one of the generated keys, and use that in the integration.
+`$teamId` is set to extract information from an Organisation within SaferMe.

 ```php
 $token = 'xxxxxxxxxxxxxxxxxxxxxxxxxxx';